Verstappen fastest as Albon surprises in opening practice - Speedcafe.com

 While Verstappen headed a Red Bull one-two, a strong qualifying simulation lap from Albon saw the Williams driver third fastest.

-His time was on par with that of Sergio Perez, and 0.2s clear of Fernando Alonso behind him.
+His time was on par with that of Sergio Perez and 0.2s clear of Fernando Alonso behind him.

 Red Bull sent Perez with an aero rake fitted to his car, the squad having introduced new brake ducts this weekend.

-Ferrari, though it is the only team without changes to its car this weekend, coated the rear of Carlos Sainz’s car with flo vis paint as it continued to evaluate recent tweaks.
+Although Ferrari is the only team without changes to its car this weekend, it coated the rear of Carlos Sainz’s car with flo vis paint as it continued to evaluate recent tweaks.

 There was neither on Lando Norris’s McLaren despite the squad introducing the second batch of parts to his car.